victormajida/project-time-tracker/README.md

 * Clone this repository or download it as ZIP.
 Copy the `addons/project_time_tracker` folder into your project's addons folder.
 * Open the plugins menu in Project Settings and enable the "Project Time Tracker" plugin.
 The first time it runs, a file named "ptt.json" will be created and stored in the "res://" folder.

+Also available on the Godot Asset Library: https://godotengine.org/asset-library/asset/2836

 ## Credit
 Developed for the Godot community by: